waynewu6250/My-Sample-Projects/4.CV/Cell_Counting/README.md

 All parameters are defined in `config.py`, feel free to modify them!

+1. First put all the data in imgs_to_use/train_imgs including annotation files.

-1. First use the following command to split the original images:
+2. Use the following command to create labels from original annotations:
 >
+    python preprocess.py -m label

+3. Then use the following command to split the original images (train, labels) (Remember to change the folder):
+>
     python preprocess.py -m split

-2. Then create labels from original annotations:
->
-    python preprocess.py -m label

 This will generate image labels and density maps under `ims_to_use/label_imgs` and `imgs_to_use/density_maps`

-3. Create train.h5 and valid.h5 for later training
+4. Create train.h5 and valid.h5 for later training
 >
     python get_data.py

-4. Train the model:
+5. Train the model:
 >
     python train.py

-4. Get the counts from the image:
+6. Get the counts from the image:
 >
     python test.py